Making a Green Thanksgiving.

 Green Thanksgiving Feasts

 - Really plan ahead for that big meal... not just the menu items, but the quantities.
-Our household waste can get out of control during the holiday season.
+Americans already waste a ton of food on a regular basis, and our household waste can really get out of control during the holiday season.
 You can reduce this by portioning your food supply based on anticipated guests.
 Write a list, stick to it, buy only what you need, and serve small(er) amounts.
-Visit this helpful online calculator from Love Food, Hate Waste for assistance.
 Then take a guess at how much food waste we produce at home on a regular basis -- check out our latest Green Quiz Challenge!
+Then check out our tips for reducing food waste every day.

 - Serve tap water instead of bottled water at your holiday feast.
 Filter it first: check out Food and Water Watch’s new Guide to Safe Tap Water.